Jutland: Literature

-In the Danish part of Jutland, literature tied to Jutland, and Jutland culture, grew significantly in the 1800s and early 1900s.
+In the Danish part of Jutland, literature tied to Jutland, and Jutland culture, grew significantly in the 19th and early 20th century.
 That was a time when large numbers of people migrated to the towns during the industrialisation, and there was a surge of nationalism as well as a quest for social reform during the public foundation of the modern democratic national state.

 Steen Steensen Blicher wrote about the Jutland rural culture of his times in the early 1800s.
 Through his writings, he promoted and preserved the various Jutland dialects, as in E Bindstouw, published in 1842.

 Danish social realist and radical writer Jeppe Aakjær used Jutlanders and Jutland culture in most of his works, for example in Af gammel Jehannes hans Bivelskistaarri.
 En bette Bog om stur Folk (1911), which was widely read in its time.
 He also translated poems of Robert Burns to his particular Central Western Jutish dialect.